 - It seeks to ensure that all patients have access to safe, quality health care.

-- COHSASA has 24 years of experience in over 600 facilities in South Africa, Namibia, Botswana, Rwanda, Swaziland, Lesotho, Nigeria, Kenya, Uganda, Egypt, Zambia, Malawi, Ghana and Tanzania.
+- COHSASA has 28 years of experience in over 600 facilities in South Africa, Namibia, Botswana, Rwanda, eSwatini, Lesotho, Nigeria, Kenya, Uganda, the Democratic Republic of the Congo, Zambia, Malawi and Ghana.

 - The Council has a proven track record in both public and private healthcare facilities.

-- COHSASA has developed quality improvement and accreditation programmes for a variety of facilities including hospitals, clinics, hospices, sub-acute care, emergency services and General and Family Practitioners.
+- COHSASA has developed quality improvement and accreditation programmes for a variety of facilities including hospitals, clinics, hospices, sub-acute care, sedation services, day surgery centres, emergency services and General and Family Practitioners.

 - In addition to accreditation programmes, COHSASA offers training in quality improvement methodology, monitoring and evaluation and adverse event management, monitoring and reporting systems to measure impact.